tomslee/ridehail/doc/cities.md

 per minute for all of NYC.

 If 60K vehicles drive on 2/3 of the days in a month, then there may be 40K on the roads any one day.
-If each drives for 6 hours, that&rsquo;s 1/4 of the available hours, so there is a mean of 10K vehicles on the road in NYC at any one time.
+If each drives for 6 hours, that's 1/4 of the available hours, so there is a mean of 10K vehicles on the road in NYC at any one time.

 In 2017, Carol Atkinson-Palombo [concluded](https://trid.trb.org/view/1586848)
-that &ldquo;Having surged 40-fold, ridesourcing trips originating in the outer boroughs now constitute 56% of the overall market.&rdquo; The &ldquo;outer boroughs&rdquo; are all apart from Manhattan (that is, Brooklyn, Queens, The Bronx, and Staten Island).
+that "Having surged 40-fold, ridesourcing trips originating in the outer boroughs now constitute 56% of the overall market."
+The "outer boroughs" are all apart from Manhattan (that is, Brooklyn, Queens, The Bronx, and Staten Island).

 If this is true then using 50% we end up with, _on Manhattan_ (computing from